painebenjamin/app.enfugue.ai/README.md

 # Feature Summary

 - 🚀 **One Click Install:** Enfugue is available as a simple `.exe` to make it as easy as possible to get busy making images, not configuring environments.
 - 🤝 **Plays Nice with Others:** If you want more control in managing your environment, simply install `enfugue` via `pip` into your existing stable diffusion workflow.
+Worried about a whole webapp clogging up your installation?
+Don't be, Enfugue is only `1 MB` in size on it's own.
 - 👥 **Owners and Users:** Optional authentication and authorization keeps your installation settings locked down.
 - 🗃 **Easy Model Management:** In-app CivitAI browser makes community checkpoints, LoRA, and Textual Inversions one click away.
 Drop any other models directly into the app to keep files organized.
 - 🧷 **Safety's On:** Safety checker is on by default, and can be disabled by owners right in the UI.